Article

 • Communication skills.
 Having someone who communicates clearly and respectfully, both asynchronously and synchronously, may help avoid miscommunication risk.
 Asynchronous communication happens over time, like email, and synchronous is immediate, like video meetings.

-• Their enthusiasm for the opportunity.
+• Enthusiasm for the opportunity.
 Do they seem genuinely interested in the project?
 If they’re lukewarm about the opportunity, it may reflect in their quality of work.

-• Their technical aptitude.
+• Technical aptitude.
 Do they seem comfortable with all the tools the project team regularly uses?

 Independent talent are accustomed to jumping into projects and getting started right away.
 But that doesn’t necessarily mean they want to work in a silo.
 As with any other worker, the more freelancers feel welcomed and valued for their contributions, the better their engagement and willingness to share new perspectives and ideas.